Skip to main content

 • Wait 15 seconds before restarting om1

-• Setup the API key Get you API key from OM1 Portal For Bash: Open the bashrc file vim ~/.bashrc or ~/.bash_profile. and add export OM_API_KEY="your API key"
+• Setup environment variables Get your API key from OM1 Portal For Bash: Open the bashrc file vim ~/.bashrc or ~/.bash_profile. and add export OM_API_KEY=your API key For Unitree G1, Add the following as well

-• Install ROS2-humble and CycloneDDS on the edge device.
+• Install ROS2-jazzy and CycloneDDS on the edge device.
+(Optional) ROS2 installation link

 • Create cyclonedds.xml file inside /Documents/Github/cyclonedds/ vi cyclonedds.xml Add the following -